 Our vision is simple, but bold: to not just provide care, but to provide exceptional care to the people we serve, wherever they call home.
-We are confident that Home and Community Care Support Services can deliver on this, by first and foremost investing in our people.
+We are confident that Home and Community Care Support Services can deliver on this.
 By cultivating a healthy and engaged workforce, building a cohesive team across the province, and enabling an inclusive workplace, we set the stage to deliver the best patient, family and caregiver experience.

 Our plan is robust and forward thinking.
-Above all, it is an acknowledgement that this is just the beginning.
 The path ahead will be filled with an abundance of opportunities to further engage with patients, families and caregivers with the intention of bettering outcomes for those we serve.
 We are ready and committed to do this important work.